Do you want to be involved in general practice education as a GP trainer?

 - Have undertaken an observed teaching episode eg a tutorial which you have reflected on using the KSS Video guide and received feedback from a peer

-A report will be compiled by your patch Associate Dean which is then submitted to the Trainer Selection Committee for review.
-The TSC makes a decision which is then conveyed to the GP School meeting for final ratification.
+A report will be compiled by your Patch Associate Dean which is then second read and approved by the Head of GP School for HEE KSS.

 Initial appointments are for 2 years with a follow up visit at 1 year